-Changing the templet will automatically change the call-to-action buttons available on the toolbar.
+Changing the template will automatically change the call-to-action buttons available on the toolbar.

 This might erase existing tabs you have on your current theme.

-You can look at the order of tabs and recommended settings for each theme prior to selecting it.
+You can look at the order of tabs and recommended settings for each theme before selecting it.

-Scroll down to find the template that is best for your art business and click VIEW DETAILS.
+Scroll down to find the best template for your art business and click VIEW DETAILS.